akifisitan/RealEstateApp.Api/Readme.md

 ## Info

-- The app will automatically apply migrations and create a default admin user with the following credentials:
+- The app will automatically apply migrations and seed the database if the ApplyMigrationsOnBoot environment variable is set to "Y"

-  - username: admin
-  - password: Test123.

-- These can be overridden by editing the contents of the .env file.
-- Other values like the connection strings and passwords can be set via the .env file as well.
+- Connection strings, passwords and default admin credentials can be set via the .env file.
-- Make sure to change the values of the .env file for production, these are just dummy values set for development.

 ## Development